Super Trouper (album)

-Super Trouper is the seventh studio album by the Swedish pop group ABBA, released on 3 November 1980.
-It features the No.1 singles "The Winner Takes It All" and "Super Trouper".
-The album became the biggest-selling album of 1980 in the UK.
+Super Trouper is the seventh studio album by the Swedish pop group ABBA, released on 3 November 1980 via Polar Music.
+A pop and pop rock record, it was the last album to be recorded while members Anni-Frid Lyngstad and Benny Andersson were married, as the two would divorce in 1981.
+The album's title is taken from the spotlight of the same name.

+Super Trouper received a positive reception from music critics, and has even been named by some as their best studio album.
+It was a hugely successful album, becoming the United Kingdom's best-selling album of 1980 despite the late release into the year.
+Reportedly, the album received one million advance orders in the country.
+Elsewhere, the album topped charts in Belgium, the Netherlands, Finland, Germany, Norway, and the group's native Sweden.
+The album has reportedly sold over eight million copies worldwide.

 Overview

 Led by the international hit "The Winner Takes It All", Super Trouper was the group's sixth chart-topping album in the UK.
 It was also the best-selling album in Britain for 1980.
 Super Trouper was first released on CD in 1983 by Polar Music International, in the early 1980s by Polydor, and in the late 1980s by Atlantic Records for the US.
 The album has been reissued in digitally remastered form four times; first in 1997, then in 2001, again in 2005 as part of The Complete Studio Recordings box set and as a Deluxe Edition (containing a bonus DVD) in 2011.

 The previous year's divorce between Björn and Agnetha was explored in "The Winner Takes It All", and the members' lives in Stockholm high society circles coloured the lyrics for "On and On and On".
 Other well-known songs on the album include the hit single title track "Super Trouper", as well as the electro-dance of "Lay All Your Love on Me".

 Probably due to the disco backlash at that time, the album saw ABBA returning to a more straightforward pop sound, as opposed to the preceding (and noticeably more dance-oriented) Voulez-Vous album.
 The album closed with "The Way Old Friends Do", which was recorded live a year earlier during their 1979 concert tour.
 Although not released as a single with this album, the song was later released as a single in 1992 to promote the compilation More ABBA Gold: More ABBA Hits.
 The song was later covered by The Alexander Brothers, The Kingston Trio, Philomena Begley and Faryl Smith.
 On some European vinyl issues, the cheering and applause at the end of "The Way Old Friends Do" is recorded up to the run-out groove, playing in an endless loop on manual turntables.